-Mulch socks are erosion and sediment control materials made typically of high density polyethylene (HDPE) or biodegradable plastic filament mesh
+Mulch socks are erosion and sediment control materials made typically of high density polyethylene (HDPE) or biodegradable plastic filament mesh tubes filled with compost or other organic media.

 Mulch socks are primarily used to filter and slow stormwater.
 Uses include: